 Starting as Oravel in 2011, OYO Rooms is an Indian multinational hospitality company that offers leased and franchised hotels, homes, and living spaces.
 The startup that started as just another budget hotel aggregator has changed the way India vacations.
 With an estimated value of $8 billion, OYO Rooms is India’s third most valuable startup.

-OYO Rooms, the brainchild of Ritesh Agarwal, is revolutionizing the hospitality industry in India and making budget hotel accommodation affordable to the common man.
+OYO Rooms, the brainchild of Ritesh Agarwal, is revolutionizing the hospitality industry in India and making budget hotel accommodation affordable to the average person.
 With its ability to design stylish and comfortable living spaces, OYO is reshaping the accommodation landscape across the world.

 OYO Rooms has gone on to become India’s first technology-driven network of standardized branded budget hotels and has also widely expanded its presence to 43,000 hotels with over 1 million rooms.
 Millions of travelers turn to OYO every month for their homestays, hotel bookings, and vacation lodge inquiries.